The following are the results on IFRS basis.

 2. “Stock (Monthly revenue)” that is charged for our operation and maintenance on a monthly basis

 3. “Fee (Transaction processing revenue)” that is charged per transaction processing according to the number of processed payments

 4. “Spread (Merchant acquiring service revenue)” that is charged according to the amount of processed payments

 By expanding our payment processing business we accumulate various data.
 By using and analyzing these data we create new value-added services that lead to profit growth of our group companies and increase our core business forming the so-called “ecosystem” of our business.

-During the Q2 of FY2022 (January to March 2022) transaction volume (Consolidated) amounted to 1.15 billion and transaction value (Consolidated) reached 2.7 trillion yen.(*)
+During the Q3 of FY2023 (April to June 2023) transaction volume (Consolidated) amounted to 1.58 billion and transaction value (Consolidated) reached 3.7 trillion yen.(*)

 "Spread (merchant acquiring service revenue)" is received under “representative merchant contract” that covers payments between a merchant and various credit card companies as a comprehensive package.
 According to this contact, merchants’ proceeds are paid to us from each credit card company, and then are paid to the merchants by us as a lump sum.
 The commission that is charged on merchant proceeds, which is paid by us to a merchant, is named "spread (merchant acquiring service revenue)".
 In calculating this type of revenue we have adopted a net method of accounting.

 The online payment service is used by a diverse range of customers, particularly by merchandise and non-merchandise EC operators, and also by public institutions, etc. In addition, payment services are also offered to offline stores, and the BaaS Support service is primarily used by financial institutions and business operators.